-Chief Ebrima Manneh, 37, was a senior reporter for the Banjul, Gambia-based Daily Observer.
+Chief Ebrima Manneh was a senior reporter for the Banjul, Gambia-based Daily Observer.
 He was arrested by the Gambian National Intelligence Agency on July 7, 2006, and has since been held incommunicado.
-The Gambian government refuses to divulge the […]

 Three members of the anti-slavery organization IRA-Mauritania are serving sentences up to 15 years for participating in a peaceful protest.

-Mohammed Shaikh Ould Mohammed Ould Mkhaitir, 29, is a blogger currently facing a death sentence on charges of apostasy.
+Mohammed Shaikh Ould Mohammed Ould Mkhaitir is a blogger who faced a death sentence on charges of apostasy.